trenccan777/WP-Docker-Dev-Server/README.md

 This repo is custom build of the official [wordpress docker image](https://hub.docker.com/_/wordpress).

 ## Features
-Posibility to install custom PHP libraries and extensions by updating Dockerfile.
+Possibility to install custom PHP libraries and extensions by updating Dockerfile.

 ## Configuration